cse110-fa22-group34/cse110-fa22-group34/admin/meetings/102022-brainstorm.md

 -
 ### Summary
 Decided from a list of ideas that our project would be a website budgeter.
-The domain of the project is ersonal finance and the goal is to help people be financially stable and their financial literacy.
+The domain of the project is ersonal finance and the goal is to help people be financially stable and improve their financial literacy.